-Grant decisions for the Literature Fellowships: Prose category are expected to be announced by December 2015.
+Grant decisions for the Literature Fellowships: Poetry category are expected to be announced by e-mail in December 2016.

 General Terms & Conditions

 Federal and agency requirements that relate to grants awarded by the National Endowment for the Arts are highlighted in our General Terms & Conditions.
 Included is information on reporting requirements and lobbying prohibitions.

 The Internal Revenue Code provides that the full amount of a fellowship grant is taxable to its recipient.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.

 PLEASE NOTE: This list highlights some of the significant legal requirements that may apply to a fellowship applicant or grant recipient, however, it is not exhaustive.
 More information regarding these and other legal requirements may be found at our General Terms & Conditions.
 Please note that there may be other applicable legal requirements that are not listed here.